sudarshanbashyal/amazon_extension_server/README.md

  - [GraphQL](https://graphql.org/) - API Query language used for all queries.

 ## Mongo Database Schema
-This project relies on just two database collections users and projects:
+This project relies on just two database collections: users and projects:

  - Users Collection